Akashkattil/DevOps-Projects/Project_1-WordPress Deployment with NFS and MySQL Configuration/Step 4 Load balancer.md

 ```
 sudo tail -f /var/log/httpd/access_log
 ```
-Try to refresh wer browser page http:///index.php several times and make sure that both servers receive HTTP GET requests from wer LB – new records must appear in each server’s log file.
+Try to refresh  browser page http:///index.php several times and make sure that both servers receive HTTP GET requests from  LB – new records must appear in each server’s log file.
 The number of requests to each server will be approximately the same since we set loadfactor to the same value for both servers – it means that traffic will be disctributed evenly between them.

-If we have configured everything correctly – wer users will not even notice that their requests are served by more than one server.
+If we have configured everything correctly –  users will not even notice that their requests are served by more than one server.